vesselapi/integrations/src/platforms/gitlab/README.md

 # Gitlab

 ## Description
-âFrom project planning and source code management to CI/CD and monitoring, GitLab is a complete DevOps platform, delivered as a single application.
-Only GitLab enables Concurrent DevOps to make the software lifecycle 200% faster.â
+GitLab is a web-based platform that provides a complete DevOps lifecycle tool, offering solutions for source code management, continuous integration and deployment, and project planning and monitoring.
+It is designed to help teams collaborate on projects, increase efficiency and speed up the software development process.

 ## Resources
 * [Docs](https://docs.gitlab.com/)